Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Max Strus included, take on the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Max Strus and the rest of the Miami Heat take on the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-In this piece we'll examine Strus' stats and trends, helping you with your prop bets.
+Let's break down the prop bets available for Strus, using stats and trends to make good predictions.

 Max Strus Prop Bets vs. the Knicks